yashwanth2007official/Sram_sky130_AI_assisted_internship/README.md

-# Week 1: Research Fundamentals, PDK Integration & AI-Assisted Architecture Exploration
+# Development of an AI-Assisted 32k bit Sram

-## Project Overview
+### Project Overview
 This repository contains the foundational research, environment specifications, and AI-assisted engineering methodology for a **32 Kbit (1024x32 / 4 KB) SRAM Macro**.
 The design targets the open-source **Google SkyWater 130nm PDK** node, an operating voltage of **1.8V**, and an optimized access time of **< 2.5ns** using the **OpenRAM** memory compiler framework.

-Our baseline structural reference is modeled after the `ShonTaware/SRAM_SKY130` implementation.

 ---
+## Week 1: Research Fundamentals, PDK Integration & AI-Assisted Architecture Exploration

-## Technical Specifications & Architectural Hierarchy
+### Technical Specifications & Architectural Hierarchy
 The 4 KB memory macro is architected as a hierarchical array of 1024 rows by 32 columns.
 To manage data access cycles efficiently, the memory is decomposed into the following core sub-blocks:

 * **6T SRAM Core Array:** A matrix of bistable latches holding individual bits using symmetrical cross-coupled CMOS inverters and dual pass-transistor access gates.